-Both LASIK and ReLEX are laser surgery for eye correction but what are the differences?
-Find out more from the Singapore National Eye Centre.
+Both LASIK and ReLEX are laser surgeries for eye correction but what are the differences?
+Find out more from the Laser Vision Centre at Singapore National Eye Centre (SNEC).

 Continued from previous page.

-LASIK is a most popular method and involves cutting a flap in the cornea and reshaping the underlying cornea before replacing the flap in its original position.
+LASIK is the most popular method and involves cutting a flap in the cornea and reshaping the underlying cornea before replacing the flap in its original position.

-ReLEx is a newer procedure where a corneal lenticule is cut with a laser and then removed via a small invision.
+ReLEx is another procedure where a corneal lenticule is cut with a laser and then removed via a small invision.

 Reversible treatment after ReLEx?